OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/creating-a-new-intranet.md

 ## New Ways of Working

-With the advent of a drive to modernise the way we work in the council it was clear that the existing intranet was not the right vehicle to drive this, nor to represent a better way of working.
+With the advent of a drive to modernise the way we work in the council it was clear that the existing intranet was not the right vehicle to promote this, nor to represent a new way of working.
 However, with a full workplan on our hands we couldn’t see how to develop a new intranet from scratch with next to no budget or time to do it.

 As we were moving more towards the use of Office365/SharePoint the initial assumption was that any new intranet would be developed in SharePoint - this resolved the user access issues and handled document management far better.
 But as a team we weren’t enthusiastic; SharePoint is difficult to work with, and there were numerous examples of failed attempts by others to make an intranet loved by its users.